 - It might take a little while, but when Notebooks is done unzipping the archive, you should find all your documents, books and tasks in Notebooks 8.

-If the device running Notebooks 6 has already been updated to iOS 10 or later, then some of the options above my no longer be available; under iOS 10, the switches to turn on export or sync options are no longer functional, and the action menu only shows part of the available options, skipping compress.
-These are consequences of iOS 10, which we can no longer address in Notebooks 6.
-However, there is one more option: you should be able to extract your documents from an iTunes backup.
-Here is what you can do:
+If the device running Notebooks 6 has already been updated to iOS 10 or later, the options above my no longer be available; under iOS 10, the switches to turn on export or sync options are no longer functional, and the action menu only shows part of the available options, skipping compress.
+On iOS 11, Notebooks 6 does not run at all.
+So you need to use different techniques to retrieve the documents from Notebooks 6:

 - Make a (non encrypted) backup through iTunes